SteelSeries/gamesense-sdk/doc/api/writing-handlers-in-json.md

 A request that has any problems with the parameters will return a 400 status code and one of the following errors:

 0: "Game or event string not specified".
 Most of the requests require specifying both the game and event in question.
 This error is returned if one is missing.
+This error will also be returned if the JSON sent to the endpoint is malformed and cannot be parsed.

 1: "Game string not specified".
 Same as the above, but for requests that require only the game name.